Timeline and history of GAA in the Benelux

 2004

-Who becomes Europes longest serving board member.
+Who goes on to become Europes longest serving board member.

 2006